dmbndvsk/dmbndvsk/README.md

-## Welcome to Dmytro Bendovskyi's GitHub Profile
+## Welcome to Dmytro Bendovskyi GitHub Profile

 ### 👨‍💻 About Me
 As a dedicated Back-end Developer, I specialize in creating and maintaining robust web applications.
 My work focuses on seamless integration with various external services and APIs, ensuring reliability and efficiency in every project.